alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-calling-muslims-who-do-not-know-islam.md

 locale: en
 lang: en
 note: true
-excerpt: "They should be called to Islam with wisdom and fair preaching and be argued with in a way that is best.
+summary: "They should be called to Islam with wisdom and fair preaching and be argued with in a way that is best.
 You must adopt all possible means and use the language they understand."
 ---

 ### Question: